Gnaeus Pompeius Longinus

 Gnaeus Pompeius Longinus (died 105) was a Roman senator and general.
 He was the 5th legate of Judaea from 85 to 89 and held the suffect consulship in the nundinium of September–October 90 as the colleague of Lucius Albius Pullaienus Pollio.
-He was deceived into a trap by Decebalus during Trajan's Second Dacian War, and rather than provide an advantage to the Dacian king, committed suicide.
+He was deceived into a trap by Decebalus during Trajan's Second Dacian War, and rather than provide an advantage to the Dacian king, killed himself.

 Life

 His full name was Gnaeus Pinarius Aemilius Cicatricula Pompeius Longinus.
 Arthur Stein first suggested the identification of his birth father was the Pompeius Longinus, military tribune of the Praetorian guard in 69, mentioned by Tacitus; this identification was also proposed by Ronald Syme.
 Salomies concurs in this identification, while proposing that his adoptive parent was Gnaeus Pinarius Aemilius Cicatricula, governor of Africa in 80.
 Syme also proposes that, based on his gentilicium, Longinus may have originated in Gallia Narbonensis, but Edward Dabrowa notes that the same criterion could be used to argue that Longinus came from Hispania.

 Longinus served as legate for Roman Judaea from 85 to 89.
 This post was combined with serving as commander of Legio X Fretensis, which at the time was stationed in Jerusalem.
 After his consulate, he held two more governorships: Moesia Superior, on the Danubean frontier, from 93 to 96; then he was transferred to Pannonia, a nearby province, which Longinus administered until the year 99.